Join Us & Get Wine 101 Course 75% Off

 Esk Valley

-The northernmost subregion, Esk Valley’s narrow opening to the sea provides a unique combination of shelter and oceanic influences.
-The result are deeply coloured, supple reds showcasing ripe blackberry and cherry alongside dried herbs, smoke and liquorice.
+The northernmost subregion, Esk Valley’s narrow opening to the sea, provides a unique combination of shelter and oceanic influences.
+The result is a style of deeply coloured, supple reds showcasing ripe blackberry and cherry alongside dried herbs, smoke and licorice.

-Hinting at subtropical, mild winters and warm summers produce early ripening grapes that grow happily alongside avocado, stonefruit and citrus orchards.
+Subtropical conditions, with mild winters and warm summers, allow grapes to ripen earlier here than in cooler Hawke’s Bay sites, which sit alongside avocado, stonefruit and citrus orchards.
 Carved by the Esk River, the soil is predominantly alluvial silt with pockets of silty gravels.

-Esk Valley’s unique ‘Terraces’ vineyard, planted on a steep limestone hillside, is home to a collection of broad shouldered, complex whites that reflect the mineral rich soils and inherent warmth of the district.
+Esk Valley’s unique terrace vineyard, planted on a steep limestone hillside, is home to a collection of broad-shouldered, complex whites that reflect the mineral-rich soils and inherent warmth of the district.

-Up valley, boutique producers like Petane are growing vibrant Chenin Blanc, Viognier, Riesling and Pinot Gris.
+Up valley, some boutique producers are growing vibrant Chenin Blanc, Viognier, Riesling, and Pinot Gris.

 hawkes-bay-esk-valley